 The board of directors appoints an executive director to administer the business of the society.
-The executive director chairs the society's Executive Management Committee (EMC), a committee of the executive director and the directors of the four internal LSS divisions.
+The executive director chairs the society's Executive Management Committee (EMC), which is made up of the directors of the four internal LSS divisions.
 EMC provides LSS with overall strategic direction, policy, and planning.

-EMC also makes final decisions on strategic and operational issues brought forward by two LSS advisory committees.
-The Operations and Infrastructure Committee advises EMC on interdivisional issues, management initiatives, and operational support issues.
-The Policy and Planning Committee advises EMC on interdivisional policy and planning issues, strategic and service planning, capacity management, and policies for coverage, eligibility, and tariffs.
+EMC also makes final decisions on strategic and operational issues brought forward by the Operations, Planning, and Policy Committee.
+This management committee advises EMC on interdivisional policy and planning, strategic and service planning, management initiatives, operational support issues, and policies for coverage, eligibility, and tariffs.

-LSS directors (at December 31, 2008)
+LSS senior management (at July 31, 2009)

-Mark Benton, QC, executive director
+Mark Benton, QC, Executive Director

-Harold V.J.
-Clark, Strategic Planning, Policy, and Human Resources
+Harold V. J. Clark, CHRP, Strategic Planning, Policy, and Human Resources

-Sherry MacLennan, Acting, Public Legal Information and Applications
+Sherry MacLennan, lawyer, Public Legal Information and Applications